lynnfaraday/aresmush.com/_root/tutorials/code/index.md

 ## Basic Coding Tutorials

-There are three tutorials designed to introduce you to Ares coding step by step.
+There are several tutorials designed to introduce you to Ares coding step by step.
 It's recommended that you do these in order, since they all build on each other.

 ### Tutorial #1 - Quickstart